-- (1) The Minister must, within a period of six months after the effective date, prescribe- - (a) the nature of, time-frame, form and manner in which consumer credit information held by credit bureaux must be reviewed, verified, corrected or removed; and - (b) the time-frame and schedule for the exercise by consumers of their rights in terms of section 72(1), within a period of one year after the regulations being promulgated. - (2) When prescribing a matter contemplated in subsection (1), the Minister must- - (a) consider amongst other things- - (i) the predictive nature of such information; and
+- (1) The Minister may, at any time prescribe- - (a) the nature of, time-frame, form and manner in which consumer credit information held by credit bureaux must be reviewed, verified, corrected or removed; - (aA) the manner in which a registered auditor may confirm that the consumer credit information referred to in paragraph (a) has been reviewed, verified, corrected or removed; and - (b) the time-frame and schedule for the exercise by consumers of their rights in terms of section $\frac{72(1)}{1}$.

-- (ii) the socio-economic impact on consumers of the removal of such information; and - (b) engage in consultation with affected stakeholders. - (3) Any regulations to be made in terms of this section must be submitted to the relevant Parliamentary Committee for the necessary consultation prior to their promulgation.
+- (2) When prescribing a matter contemplated in subsection (1), the Minister must- - (a) consider amongst other things- - (i) the predictive nature of such information; and - (ii) the socio-economic impact on consumers of the removal of such information; and - (b) engage in consultation with affected stakeholders. - (3) Any regulations to be made in terms of this section must be submitted to the relevant Parliamentary Committee for the necessary consultation prior to their promulgation.